What Is Glass?

 Toughened glass, also known as safety glass or tempered glass, is a specially processed glass that is manufactured while keeping in mind its strength and its ability to resist breaking.
 This type of glass is very tough and does not break easily.

-By chance, if it breaks, it breaks into smaller pieces which eliminate the chances of anyone getting injured due to it.
+By chance, if it breaks, it breaks into smaller pieces which eliminates the chances of anyone getting injured due to it.
 Toughened glass is mostly seen in kitchens, shower screens, etc.

 8. Patterned Glass